-- 1. In the Uyuni Web UI, navigate to Systems > Custom System Info, and click [Create Key]. - 2.
+- 1. In the Uyuni Web UI, navigate to Systems > Custom System Info, and click Create Key - 2.
 In the Key Label field, add a name for your key.
 Do not use spaces.
-For example, intel-x86_64-quadcore. - 3.
+For example, intelx86\64-quadcore. - 3.
 In the Description field, provide any additional information required. - 4.
 Repeat for each key you require.

-For traditional clients, this information is stored in the Uyuni database.
-For Salt clients, this information is stored in a Salt pillar.
+For Salt clients, this information is available via Salt pillar.
 You can retrieve this information from a Salt client with a command such as:

-'''

-salt $minionid pillar.get custom_info:key1
+salt \$minionid pillar.get custom\info:key1

-'''